fang2hou/fang2hou.github.io/content/about/index.en.md

 +++
 title = "About"
-description = "Information about myself." date = "2021-04-30"
+description = "Information about myself." date = "2022-05-18"
 author = "Zhou Fang"
 layout = "page"
 +++

 # 👋 Hi
+I am Zhou Fang, curretly a application & platform engineer at Yahoo Japan Corporation.
-I am Zhou Fang, a master's candidate from [Knowledge Acquisition System Laboratory](https://kasys.slis.tsukuba.ac.jp/en/), University of Tsukuba.
+I graduated from [Knowledge Acquisition System Laboratory](https://kasys.slis.tsukuba.ac.jp/en/), University of Tsukuba.
 My research focuses on developing machine learning algorithms, recommender systems, and graph neural networks.

 # 💻 Programming
+Java stands as main language in my work.
 I mainly use Python, Lua, C++, and Go in daily development and research.
-I also used PHP, HTML, CSS, Javascript, Java, Swift, and more in multiple extracurricular projects, but not mastered them.
+I also used PHP, HTML, CSS, Javascript, Swift, and more in multiple extracurricular projects, but not mastered them.

 # 😻 Hobbies
 1. **Reading**